Table of Contents

 When Valve introduced CSGO skins through its “Arms Deals” update in 2013, it has been widely known to disrupt the gaming industry with one of the most lucrative virtual item markets in the world.
-This year, another record is broken.
+This year, M4A4 Howl has broken another record.

 Because of how massive the CSGO economy is today, it is not uncommon to see some of these weapon skins sold for a hefty price tag.
 To put it into better perspective, the official Steam Market has processed millions of dollars worth of CSGO skins transactions on a daily basis.
 This figure does not include the sales in other reputable third-party CSGO skins marketplaces such as SkinCashier.
 According to a 2018 report, it was estimated that the entire CSGO skins industry is worth an incredible $50 Billion, and it is expected to continue its growth relative to the increasing number of CSGO players worldwide.
 And truth be told, Steam has registered its all-time record of more than 20 million CSGO players playing the game within a 24-hour time span in March this year.

 The previous record of the priciest CSGO skin sold was an autographed Souvenir AWP Dragon Lore by the 2018 Boston Major’s MVP Skadoodle.
 It had fetched a valuation of $61,000 after it was sold to a CSGO skins collector.
 But it was not before long that the astonishing record was broken by another CSGO skin’s transaction this year.
 And that CSGO skin in question, is a StatTrak M4A4 Howl.

 M4A4 Howl with iBUYPOWER Katowice 2014 stickers